miamtech/mealz-documentation/docs/web_ssr/main-features/fetching-style.md

 }
 ```

-You can then either simply use the html tags provided in `html` to add them in your head tag, or loop on the `links` attribute to create each link tag
+You can either directly inject the HTML tags from the `html` attribute into the `<head>` if your framework supports it, or loop through the links attribute to dynamically create and append each `<link>` tag.

 ## The performant way